cbirdlab/wlsUBUNTU_settings/README.md

   * In windows search, search on “Features” and select “Turn Windows features on or off”.
   * Scroll to bottom of features, select “Windows Subsystem for Linux”, and click ok.
   * If that didn't work for you, then
     * Open "Windows PowerShell".
 You can search for it in the same location where you typed "Check for Updates".
 Open Windows PowerShell by right-clicking and then left-clicking "Run as Administrator".
     * In the PowerShell Terminal, run the following command (do NOT copy and paste): `wsl --install`
   * If that didn't work then [try this](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)
-  * Restart
+  * Once you are successful, Restart Computer

 2. Install Ubuntu
   * Goto the Microsoft Store and search on “Linux”.